Holy cow, I just looked at the call screener board.

 And that's what got all this started.

-The Ear of Reagan's over.
+The era of Reagan's over.

 This election, I can't believe some of the things happening out there.

-This is from uh Ohio.com.
+This is from Ohio.com.

-When one accused the other of improperly marking a ballot, George Manos, 75-year-old Republican, told the cops that Edith Walker, the 73-year-old Democrat, jumped on his back and struck him in the head three to four times with her fists.
+George Manos, 75-year-old Republican, told the cops that Edith Walker, the 73-year-old Democrat, jumped on his back and struck him in the head three to four times with her fists.

-We had a riot at an old folks' home over the election.
+We had a riot at an old folks home over the election.

 Manos said that two other election workers had to pull Walker off his back, according to a report filed with Cuyahoga Falls Police.